 To enable members of the public to ask questions, express views or present petitions, IF NOTICE HAS BEEN GIVEN, (by telephone, in writing or by email) BY NO LATER THAN 12 NOON OF THE WORKING DAY PRECEDING THE MEETING.
 As per Procedural Rule 14.4 at any one meeting no person may submit more than 3 questions and no more than 1 such question may be asked on behalf of one organisation.

-Members are required to declare the existence and nature of any interests they may have in subsequent agenda items in accordance with the District Council’s Code of Conduct.
-Those interests are matters that relate to money or that which can be valued in money, affecting the Member, her/his partner, extended family and close friends.
+Members of the Programme Board are required to declare the existence and nature of any interests they may have in subsequent agenda items in accordance with the District Council’s Code of Conduct.
+Those interests are matters that relate to money or that which can be valued in money, affecting the Member, their partner, extended family and close friends.
 Interests that become apparent at a later stage in the proceedings may be declared at the time.

 There were no declarations of interest.

 27 September 2023

 It was moved by Councillor Stuart Lees, Seconded by Councillor Anthony Bates and

 That the minutes of the meeting of the Programme Board held on 27 September 2023 be approved as a correct record.